Ruffmantom/weather-app/README.md

     })
 }
 ```
-### Also Riley helped a ton as well! hyped for all the help and being able to understand how it all works and came together. this was a really in depth HW really had to think this one through a ton.
+### Riley had also helped a ton!
+Hyped for all the help and being able to understand how it all works and came together. this was a really in depth HW really had to think this one through a ton.

 ---